Jemaa el Fna Marrakech: Complete Visitor's Guide

 At Night

 As the sun sets, the real magic begins.
 Rows of food stalls materialize from nowhere, smoke rises from dozens of grills, and the square fills with the aromas of spiced meats and fresh bread.
 Circles of spectators form around Gnaoua musicians, acrobats, comedians, and traditional hlaykia (storytellers).
+To be specific about timing: food stalls start arriving and setting up around 5 PM, are fully running by 7 PM, and wind down by 1 AM.
 The energy peaks between 7 PM and 11 PM, and the square buzzes with thousands of locals and visitors until past midnight.

 What to Eat at Jemaa el Fna